Justin Barron: Nashville Predators

+St. Louis Blues

+Prior to the beginning of the 2026–27 season, Barron was placed on waivers by the Predators on September 26, 2026, for purpose of reassignment to AHL affiliate, the Milwaukee Admirals.
+The following day however, he was subsequently claimed by the St. Louis Blues.

 International play

 Internationally, Barron first represented Hockey Canada as part of team Canada Red at the 2017 World U-17 Hockey Challenge, earning a silver medal.
 He then captured gold along with his country's national under-18 team at the 2018 Hlinka Gretzky Cup.

 In December 2020, Barron was selected to play for the national junior team at the annual World Junior Ice Hockey Championships where he had two assists in seven games as Canada was defeated by the United States in the gold medal game.

 Following the Montreal Canadiens not qualifying for the 2023 Stanley Cup playoffs, Barron accepted an invitation to join the national senior team at the 2023 IIHF World Championship, winning a gold medal.

 Personal life

 Barron's older brother, Morgan, is a professional ice hockey player for the Winnipeg Jets.